adent11/PID-Box/README.md

 * Soldered wires to all components
 * Finished assembling box
-* One problem that I faced this week was that all of my wiring had to fit into a relatively small space, so it took a long time to wire <br/>
+* One problem that I faced this week was that all of my wiring had to fit into a relatively small space, so it was tedious and took a long time to wire <br/>
 <IMG SRC="Media/PIDBoxWiring.JPG" width="267" height="200"> <br/>
 </p>
 </details>